-journals have a lower volume of publication than the AER.
-While the increase in proportions improves the overall standing of these two journals, it does not result in improvements in rankings across all bins since other journals such as the JEL get even larger increases in their proportion of contributions.
+improvements in rankings across all bins since other journals such as the JEL get even larger increases in their proportion of contributions.
 ECMA experiences a negative adjustment and falls to sixth place in the Top 25%, Top 10%, and Top 5% bins.
 ReStud shows ranking improvements in the Top 25% and Top 10% bins.
-However, its rankings are not affected in the Top 5% and Top

-1% bins despite the volume adjustment.
+However, its rankings are not affected in the Top 5% and Top 1% bins despite the volume adjustment.

-Among non-T5 non-survey journals, JEG experiences the largest upward rise, consistently ranking within the Top 7 across all citation bins.
+Among non-T5 non-survey journals, JEG has the largest upward shift, consistently ranking within the Top 7 across all citation bins.
 ReStat falls in rank.
 However, it continues to remain influential across the various citation bins.
-EJ and JOE both experience downward adjustments.
+EJ and JOE both move down the scale.